carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 **Rejected alternative:** We could simplify the language by making all interface parameters be `multi`.
 You would instead use associated types for anything deducible.
 I (Josh11b) think this degrades the usability overall, but is a viable option, and simplifies the language.
+This is what Rust does.

 **Comparison with other languages:**
 [Rust uses traits with type parameters for operator overloading](https://doc.rust-lang.org/book/ch19-03-advanced-traits.html#default-generic-type-parameters-and-operator-overloading).